What Does it Take to Be an Aquacultural Worker Supervisor?

 Speaking: Talking to others to convey information effectively.

-Is There Going to be Demand for Aquacultural Worker Supervisors?
+Are There Job Opportunities for Aquacultural Worker Supervisors?

 In the United States, there were 48,700 jobs for Aquacultural Worker Supervisor in 2016.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Aquacultural Worker Supervisor by 2026.
-The BLS estimates 6,500 yearly job openings in this field.
+There will be an estimated 6,500 positions for Aquacultural Worker Supervisor per year.

 The states with the most job growth for Aquacultural Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.